halilozercan/halilozercan.github.io/_posts/2024-03-30-why-text-gets-jittery-when-scaled-on-android.markdown

 **Problem**: Compose Text looks jittery when a graphicsLayer scale animation is applied on it.

 This problem is not isolated to Compose though.
 Same problem was first reported for TextView in [an internal issue link].
 [A teammate] first proposed to use `LINEAR_TEXT_FLAG`, maybe enabling it by default on Compose.
-Later, WearOS picker composable which scales the text when it’s scrolled vertically brought the issue forward.
-The problem looked to be reproducible upon closer inspection in Compose UI on a phone since Compose for WearOS (CfW) does not have a separate text layout/render engine.
+Later, Wear OS picker composable which scales the text when it’s scrolled vertically brought the issue forward.
+The problem looked to be reproducible upon closer inspection in Compose UI on a phone since Compose for Wear OS does not have a separate text layout/render engine.

 Please take a look at the following videos to see the difference between jittery and smooth animation.